gpostill/AIME25-AI-Workshop/Case Study Overview.md

-# 🏥 AI in Healthcare Workshop – Case Study Materials
+# 🏥 Case Study Overview

 Welcome to the case study repository for the **Introduction to AI in Healthcare Workshop**.
 This hands-on case study will guide you through the process of evaluating different types of AI models in a real-world clinical context.
+Note: for details on how to navidate to each file see the README.md file.

 ---